 Our illustrations can be used to decorate a myriad of products including coasters, tea towels, magnets, cards, mugs, cushions, prints, and much more.
 Linescapes offers a personalised approach to client’s needs and budget.
 If you are looking to commission an artwork we’re here to help.

-Sir John Soane’s Museum is a house museum that was formerly the home of the neo-classical architect John Soane.
+Bespoke architectural portrait of the Sir John Soane’s Museum, a house museum formerly the home of the neo-classical architect John Soane.
 It holds many drawings and models of Soane’s projects and the collections of paintings, drawings and antiquities that he assembled.
 The museum is located in Holborn, London, adjacent to Lincoln’s Inn Fields.

-The products included: Prints, mugs, tea towels, canvas bags, coasters, cushions, aprons, travel wallets, etc.
+The products included: Prints, cards, mugs, tea towels, canvas bags, coasters, cushions, aprons, travel wallets, etc.

-Linescapes was contracted to create a composite illustration of the front and back elevations and to supply a range of products to sell in the shop.
+Linescapes was contracted in 2016 to create a composite illustration of the front and back elevations and to supply a range of products to sell in the shop including tea towels, mugs cards and Christmas cards.

 The products included: Prints, mugs, tea towels, greeting cards and Christmas cards.